KashirApp/Kashir/README.md

-Nostr client using react native and rust-nostr SDK
+Kashir is a Nostr client built with react native, rust-nostr SDK and Cashu Development Kit(CDK)